SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-29-we-need-talmudic-arguments.md

 - trying to explain knock-knock jokes to an angel
 - why [Elisha Ben Abuyah](https://en.wikipedia.org/wiki/Elisha_ben_Abuyah) is always referred to as "the other one" in the Talumd

 &hellip; and a _lot_ of even crazier stuff.
-(Uriel says: PLEASE DO NOT BLOW UP MOUNTAINS.
-IT NEVER HELPS.)
+(Uriel says: "PLEASE DO NOT BLOW UP MOUNTAINS.
+IT NEVER HELPS.")

 Scott's a psychiatrist, and said the free associations used in kaballah are very like the free associations some of his stranger patients had.
 Their world views not only made